 If it is important to identify perpetrators, it is clearly even more important to identify a deceased person, says Commissioner Bo Lundqvist to Sydsvenskan.

-In the police region south, where he works with cold cases, there are three murdered persons whose identity is unknown.
+In the police region South, where he works with cold cases, there are three murdered persons whose identity is unknown.

 The method was tested in a pilot project a few years ago to solve a high-profile double murder in Linköping.
-However, the Integrity Protection Authority considered the procedure to be contrary to the law, and after the pilot project, it was stopped.
+However, the Data Protection Authority considered the procedure to be contrary to the law, and after the pilot project, it was stopped.

 I myself brought it up with the Minister of Justice in November, and then I got the answer that they will take that issue in special order.
 The risk is now that it will take several years to move forward, says Lundqvist to Sydsvenskan.